RS Labs Health Weight Loss Slider 1920x595 1

 Often have a higher concentration of micro-contaminants, and often include hydrogenated oils to maintain crispness, lots of forms of hidden sugars, stabilizers for long shelf life, artificial coloring agents, plus in many cases, are engineered to make you crave more.

 I thought they knew better – I tried a new frozen packaged entree at TJs.
 One of the ingredients was Natamycin (mold inhibitor) – an antibiotic.
 What a disappointment.
-Antibiotics are often used as a mold inhibitor in packaged shredded cheese.
+Antibiotics are often used as a mold inhibitor in packaged shredded cheese, available at the grocery store and fast food restaurants – think tacos, pizza, salad.
 The simple solution is to shred the cheese yourself.

 KNOWLEDGE